 African American Music Reference contains more than three thousand essays and images that offer coverage of blues, jazz, spirituals, civil rights songs, slave songs, minstrelsy, rhythm and blues, gospel, and other forms of black American musical expression.

-American Song contains thousands of tracks that allow people to hear and feel the music from America's past.
+American Music contains thousands of tracks that allow people to hear and feel the music from America's past.
 The database includes songs by and about American Indians, miners, immigrants, slaves, children, pioneers, and cowboys.
 Included are the songs of Civil Rights, political campaigns, Prohibition, the Revolutionary War, the Civil War, anti-war protests, and more.
-Content from African American Song is now a part of American Song.

 Please note: This database has a simultaneous user limit.
 If you are unable to access it, please try again later.
 We apologize for any inconvenience.